exoscale/telex/README.md

 Response options:

-* `:exoscale.net.http.client.response/body-handler`
+* `:exoscale.telex.response/body-handler`
-* `:exoscale.net.http.client.response/executor`
+* `:exoscale.telex.response/executor`

-Body handler options are in `exoscale.net.http.client.response`, some of them can also take extra arguments:
+Body handler options are in `exoscale.telex.response`, some of them can also take extra arguments:

 - possible values are `:discarding` `:string` `:byte-array`